cairneym/DefenceInDepth/01_UpdateSQLConfigs/Exercise1_Guidance.md

 ### Tasks

-Write a PowerShell script using the imperative commands that will do the following tasks:
+Update your current deployment programmatically (PowerShell, ARM Template, Azure CLI) to do the following tasks:

 **1.** Add an Azure Active Directory Administrator to the SQL Server.
 Set this to the *SQLAdmins* Group from your Azure Active Directory.
 **2.** Add a Virtual Network firewall rule to your SQL Server.
 This should add the Client-Subnet from your Virtual Network and initially tell it to *Ignore the missing Endpoint*.